 Tuscany is full of charming small towns, impressive wineries, and great scenery.
 While most tourists head to Pisa for a day trip from Florence, I would advise opting for an alternative, simply because I don’t think that there are many charms to Pisa after your take these once-in-a-lifetime embarrassing selfies at Pisa tower.

 Assisi, Val d’Orcia, Perugia or Siena would be my top recommendations for day trips from Florence.
+For more recommendations check out my other post.

 9. Cross the River